Loops are a tool that allows us to repeat a block of code multiple times. In Python, we have two main types of loops: for and while.

 4

-5It is important to be careful with conditions in while loops, as if the condition never becomes false, the loop will run indefinitely, which can cause an infinite loop
+It’s important to be careful with conditions in while loops, because if the condition never becomes false, the loop will run indefinitely, which can cause an infinite loop.

 break and continue Statements

-Ends the loop and executes the block of code that is after the loop.
+Terminates the loop and executes the block of code that comes after the loop.

 Let’s see an example using break to exit a for loop: